How to Write a Software Development Project Plan?

 • Testing/QA.
 If testers don’t cooperate with developers at the beginning stages or participate actively in ideation and research, it’s better to refer to them as an external group rather than all-time participants.

 The project organization section allows teams to increase transparency.
 All participants know who works on the project and are aware of everybody’s responsibility.
-If there’s a bottleneck, you’ll have no issues with tracing the responsible team member.
+If there’s a bottleneck, you’ll have no issues tracing the responsible team member.

 software development roadmapping